cal-id/SCD-Benchmark/Tests/JASMIN_IMB/README.md

 ## Files

 * **run_IMB_JASMIN.sh** - The script to submit the jobs to SCARF for each hostgroup, accross nodes and within nodes and for a number of repeats
 * **toCSV.py** - A python script to parse the output files under `outputs/` to a CSV file with the useful information.
+Note this differs slightly from the SCARF version because they have slightly different lsf outputs (JASMIN doesn't give `Turnaround time` or `Run time`).
 * **makeClean.sh** - A script to remove the empty error files from `outputs/`

 ## Setup / Dependencies